kmkamilkhel/Ecological-Informatics/ReadMe.md

   - Generate raster and vectorized maps of thermal hotspots and cool spots.
 - Export results as raster and shapefiles to the `/Hotspot_Analysis` folder.

+### 5. Trend Analysis
+- Use the `trend_analysis.R` script to:
+  - Load trend data for multiple cities.
+  - Perform linear regression for each row to calculate trend coefficients and p-values.
+  - Summarize and visualize trends across years.
+  - Export combined trend results as a CSV file.
+- Visualizations include:
+  - Histogram of trend coefficients.
+  - Scatter plots of trends versus p-values.
+  - Boxplots of UHII values by year.

 ## Input Parameters
 - **Cities:**
   ```javascript